kadena-community/pact-toolbox/packages/ui-shared/README.md

 # @pact-toolbox/ui-shared

-Shared UI components and styles for Pact Toolbox using Lit web components.
+Shared UI components and styles for Pact Toolbox using SolidJS and Goober.
 This package provides a consistent design system for building user interfaces across the Pact Toolbox ecosystem.

 ## Installation